Launching new

 • Ghost Mannequin [an item is on a mannequin, which allows for a better understanding of how a garment will fit]

 • Hanged / Pinned [this technique is often used to shoot accessories and jewelry, where an object is dangling in the air – for example, a bag or a necklace.
-In the same way, you can take a picture of clothes, just pin it to the foam wall]
+In the same way, you can take a picture of clothes, just pin it to the foam core]

 • On-Model Shots [lifestyle images and model images impart lots of mood and life into an item you are trying to sell – provided a model is a good fit for the product of course]